Managing Healthcare Costs

 Integrating New Technology and Treatments

-Almost daily new pharmaceuticals, tests, techniques and surgical instruments arrive on the scene and are approved for clinical use.
+Almost daily new pharmaceuticals, tests, techniques and surgical instruments arrive on the scene and are approved by the FDA for clinical use.
 Unfortunately, new arrivals usually increase medical costs because most innovative products or even ‘new and improved’ modifications of existing technologies are very pricey.
 The suppliers rationalize these exorbitant prices on the basis of Research and Development expenses; not to mention patent protection and lack of competing products.
-New discoveries in genetics, inflammatory disease and cancer head the list of transformational technologies and are adding terms to the medical lexicon such as precision, tailored and customized medical care for each individual patient.
+New discoveries in genetics, inflammatory disease and cancer head the list of transformational technologies.
+Collectively these advanced technologies are adding terms to the medical lexicon such as precision, tailored and customized medical care for each individual patient.

 Looking into the future, Information Technology will make medical care safer, more efficient and cost effective.
 But I do worry about the future.
 If robotics and artificial intelligence and the ‘machines’ comes into their own; will it eliminate healthcare jobs and create a real surplus of physicians and will the MD degree still guarantee life-long employment?